Edward R. Bacon: Club memberships and society presence

 Bacon was a member of many New York clubs, including the Manhattan Club, Union Club, the Metropolitan Art Museum, the Tuxedo Club, the New York Yacht Club, and the Racquet and Tennis Club.
 He was a member of the Academy of Political Science in New York in 1912.
 Bacon also held box 18 at the Metropolitan Opera on odd Mondays.
 He was a member of several automobile-centered clubs, such as the Automobile of America, and the Royal Automobile Club of England.

 In addition, Bacon was a well-known man in both the United States and England.
 He was included in Who's Who in America in 1907, in Herringshaw's American Blue Book of Biography in 1914, and in Who's Who in New York City and State in 1914.
 In 1913 an article in the New York Times states that Edward Bacon could not attend a large charity ball in London, as he had "left the Ritz" and was "sailing for New York" after having recovered from an automobile accident.

 Death and estate

 Bacon died at the Johns Hopkins Hospital in Baltimore, Maryland on December 2, 1915.
 His death was due to complications after an operation for appendicitis.
 Sources estimate that his estate was worth $2,000,000 at the time of his death.
-He made bequests totaling around $1,000,000 to relatives an employees, and specified that the rest of the estate, including his collection of paintings, be shared equally between his brother Walter R. Bacon and his sister-in-law Virginia P. Bacon.
-Bequests included $400,000 to both his sister Mrs. Mary B. Allen and his brother John G. Bacon, and his cousins and nieces each received $50,000 and $40,000, respectively.
+He made bequests totaling around $1,000,000 to relatives and employees, and specified that the rest of the estate, including his collection of paintings, be shared equally between his brother Walter R. Bacon and his sister-in-law Virginia P. Bacon.
+Bequests included $400,000 to both his sister Mary B. Allen and his brother John G. Bacon, and his cousins and nieces each received $50,000 and $40,000, respectively.
 He also bequeathed varying sums to his cook, secretary, valet, footman, and maids.